Nikkei rebounds after Fed's low-rate pledge but yen lurks

 But investors were also looking for the government to intervene to keep yen gains in check, and were also encouraged by the Bank of Japan's buying of exchange-traded funds as a support for the stock market.

-"There are hopes for ETF buying by the BOJ, and the government is keeping an eye on a potential steep rise in the yen so it's not like there won't be any action coming out of the domestic market at all," said Hikaru Sato, a senior technical analyst at Daiwa Securities Capital Markets .
+"There are hopes for ETF buying by the BOJ and the government is keeping an eye on a potential steep rise in the yen so it's not like there won't be any actions coming out of the domestic market at all," said Hikaru Sato, a senior technical analyst at Daiwa Securities Capital Markets .

-Tokyo Electric Power jumped 15.4 percent to 449 yen after it posted a 571.76 billion yen ($7.4 billion) net loss for its first quarter as it booked charges for compensation for an ongoing nuclear crisis and soaring fuel costs.
+Tokyo Electric Power gained 10 percent to 429 yen after the utility posted a 571.76 billion yen ($7.4 billion) net loss for its first quarter after booking charges for compensation for the nuclear disaster and soaring fuel costs.

 While the loss was slightly larger than prior media reports ahead of the earnings announcement, traders said investors were buying back the stock now that one major risk factor for the company had passed.

-Underscoring a shift into defensive stocks, Otsuka Holdings rose 2.8 percent to 2,084 yen, bolstered further by a 27 percent rise in April-June operating profit to 46.36 billion yen reported the day before, driven by brisk sales of its key drug Abilify and strong Japan sales of its anti-cancer agent TS-1.
+Otsuka Holdings rose 1.6 percent to 2,059 yen after the drugmaker reported a 27 percent rise in April-June operating profit to 46.36 billion yen, driven by brisk sales of its key drug Abilify and strong Japan sales of its anti-cancer agent TS-1.
 Overall group sales rose 2.8 percent to 288.40 billion yen.

-But a shift away from big exporters exacerbated Sony Corp's woes, which fell for a fourth-straight day, shedding 2.2 percent to 1,701 yen after the firm said on Tuesday deliveries in Britain of compact discs and DVDs could be affected by a fire that hit its sole warehouse for content products in the country.
-(Additional reporting by Ayai Tomisawa; Editing by Joseph Radford)
+Sony Corp fell for a fourth-straight day, shedding 2.4 percent to 1,698 yen.
+The electronics and media firm said on Tuesday deliveries in Britain of compact discs and DVDs could be affected after a fire hit its sole warehouse for content products in the country.

+Volume was high, with 1.1 billion shares changing hands on the Tokyo Stock Exchange's main board at the midday break, suggesting that daily volume may top last week's average of 2.0 billion shares.
+(Additional reporting by Antoni Slodkowski; Editing by Chris Gallagher)

 * Says its buyout fund and partners has completed purchase of Netherland's Nexperia for $2.75 billion via a consortium